Contemporary changes of welfare state 2103-L-D6WPPD

 Learning outcomes

-The graduate can critically analyze social programs and actions of social policy on various scales and in different fields.
-This includes identifying interests and value systems in a social program and explaining their relationship with specific solutions in the context of the transformation of the welfare state (K_U02).
+- The student critically analyses social programmes and social policy measures across different scales and domains, including identifying interests and value systems embedded in a social programme and explaining their links to specific policy solutions, in the context of welfare-state transformations (K_U02).

-The graduate is prepared to critically assess their knowledge and external communications in the field of international and comparative social policy.
-Additionally, the graduate recognizes the importance of scientific evidence for social policy as practical activity in the context of the transformation of the welfare state (K_K01).
+- The student critically evaluates their own knowledge and external communications in the field of international and comparative social policy, and recognises the importance of scientific evidence for social policy as a practical activity, in the context of welfare-state transformations (K_K01).

 Assessment criteria